frangeris/pong/README.md

           cors: true
           authorizer: authorizer-jwt
 ```
+And that's it, API Gateway will run the [authorizer before the lambda execution](https://aws.amazon.com/blogs/compute/introducing-custom-authorizers-in-amazon-api-gateway/) automatically :dancer:

 - `validate()` this method return a `Promise` and throw an `Error` if the validation fails.
 - `response()` **@deprecated**, use `'/helpers/response'` instead, is a shorcut for the callback received in the lambda handler, but this add the json body for integration response in API Gateway at the same time, eg: